An automatic system to detect equivalence between iterative algorithms: Algorithm equivalence

 Further, since oracle-equivalent algorithms have identical input and output sequences, many analytical properties of interest, particularly those pertaining to algorithm convergence or robustness, are preserved.
 For example, suppose the target problem is to minimize $f(x)$ with $x\in R^n$, with solution $x^\star$ and corresponding objective value $f(x^\star)$.
 Further suppose $f$ is convex and differentiable with oracle $\nabla f$.
-If two algorithms are oracle-equivalent, the sequence of gradients $\left \| \nabla f(x) \right \|$, distance to the solution $\left \| x - x^\star \right \|$, and objective function values $\| f(x) - f(x^\star)\|$ evolve identically, so they have the same worst-case convergence, etc. Moreover, even if the oracle is noisy (e.g., suffers from additive or multiplicative noise, or even adversarial noise), from the point of view of the oracle, the algorithms are indistinguishable and any analytical property that involves only the oracle sequence will be the same.
+If two algorithms are oracle-equivalent, the sequence of gradients $\left \| \nabla f(x) \right \|$, distance to the solution $\left \| x - x^\star \right \|$, and objective function values $\| f(x) - f(x^\star)\|$ evolve identically, so they have the same worst-case convergence, etc: the gradient sequence and objective value are controlled by the oracle sequence. \mnote{Laurent, it's obvious that gradient sequence and obj value are controlled by the oracle sequence, but why is distance in state space also controlled?
+State space could be different.} Moreover, even if the oracle is noisy (e.g., suffers from additive or multiplicative noise, or even adversarial noise), from the point of view of the oracle, the algorithms are indistinguishable and any analytical property that involves only the oracle sequence will be the same.